Willcox-Research-Group/rom-operator-inference-Python3/README.md

 ##### Functions

-This file contains Runge-Kutta integrators that are used within `OpInf.Model.predict()`.
+This file contains Runge-Kutta integrators that are used within `OpInf.ReducedModel.predict()`.
 The choice of integrator depends on `Model.degree`.

 - `rk4advance_L(x, dt, A, B=0, u=0)`